psaikali/acf-multiforms-example/README.md

 This proof-of-concept has been created in order to explain **how to use multiple ACF fields groups to display a multi-steps front-end form**.

 Head to [the `class-shortcode.php` file](/src/class-shortcode.php) to discover the main logic behind this.
+This is the main file in charge of outputting our `[acf_multiforms_example]` shortcode and doing the necessary magic when processing the form with `acf/save_post`.
+It is heavily documented to explain how things work.

 ## Demo